ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

 5. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, retrieves relevant details from the backend service, and responds to the request.

-    - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code
+    - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.

     - Use `/healthcare` as the service path (or the context) of the service, which is attached to the listener listening on port `8290`.